 Why We Should Avoid Added Sugar

 Because of the lack of nutritional value, foods that are rich in sugar are often described as empty calories.
-If sugary foods and beverages are a large part of our diet we are likely to miss out on important nutrients, vitamins and minerals.
+If sugary foods and beverages are a large part of our diet, we are likely to miss out on essential nutrients, vitamins, and minerals.

 Added sugar is believed to contribute to obesity.